exakat/exakat/docs/Rules.rst

 .. code-block:: php

    <?php
-       // Can't 'break 0.
+       // Can't break 0.
 Must be 1 or more, depending on the level of nesting. for($i = 0; $i < 10; $i++) {
-           'break 0;
+           break 0;
        }

        for($i = 0; $i < 10; $i++) {
            for($j = 0; $j < 10; $j++) {
-               'break 2;
+               break 2;
            }
        }